Lilial: Properties

-Like most aldehydes, lilial is not long term stable and tends to slowly oxidize on storage.
+Like most aldehydes, lilial tends to oxidize on storage.

 Safety

 The Scientific Committee on Consumer Safety (SCCS, scientific committee for consumer safety of the EU Commission) concluded in May 2019 that the use of lilial in both rinse-off and leave-on cosmetics "cannot be considered as safe".
+The toxicity of Lilial is attributed to its degradation product tert-butylbenzoic acid.

 After animal studies found it to be toxic for reproduction, it was reclassified as a prohibited substance in the EU, and banned from use in cosmetics as of March 2022.

 It can sometimes act as an allergen and may cause contact dermatitis in susceptible individuals.
 Lilial was used in many perfumes (examples: Byredo Inflorescence, Salvador Dali Laguna, Elizabeth Arden 5th Avenue, etc.) produced before 2022 as a synthetic substitute for the scent of lily of the valley.
 Due to the ban on the use of Lilial, safe analogues are currently used in perfume production.